hbctraining/Intro-to-rnaseq-hpc-O2/lessons/09_automating_workflow.md

 $ sh rnaseq_analysis_on_input_file.sh ~/unix_workshop/rnaseq/raw_data/Mov10_oe_1.subset.fq
 ```

-**Before we move to the next section, modify the number of cores in the above script to 6 using `nano`, so we can have it run a lot faster when we submit it as an LSF job.**
+**Before we move to the next section, modify the number of cores in the above script to 6 using `vim`, so we can have it run a lot faster when we submit it as an LSF job.**

 ## Running the script iteratively as a job submission to the LSF scheduler